-- Field Trips offer exciting ways to learn. - RCSA students will have the opportunity to go on field trips at various times throughout the school year. - Grade level and/or team sponsored day field trips are offered to most students. - Students with any outstanding balance (SLA negative balance, library fine, computer damage fine, unpaid fundraiser obligation, fine for damaged property, etc.) will not be able to pay and attend a field trip until the outstanding balance is paid and cleared. - Any student who has demonstrated the inability to follow rules may be prohibited from participating; this determination will be made by the administration on an individual basis (A parent may be asked to accompany their child). - Any fees or deposits paid earlier are nonrefundable.
+- Field Trips offer exciting ways to learn. - RCSA students will have the opportunity to go on field trips at various times throughout the school year. - Grade level and/or team sponsored day field trips are offered to most students. - Students with any outstanding balance (SLA negative balance, library fine, computer damage fine, unpaid fundraiser obligation, fine for damaged property, etc.) will not be able to pay and attend a field trip until the outstanding balance is paid and cleared. - Students who have been absent 15% of the school year may not attend the field trip.
+(For example, if the field trip is on school day 60, any student who has 9 or more unexcused absences cannot attend the field trip).
+In order to attend a field trip sponsored by the school, a student must be present at school for the majority of the school day that the field trip is taking place. - Any student who has demonstrated the inability to follow rules may be prohibited from participating; this determination will be made by the administration on an individual basis (A parent may be asked to accompany their child). - Any fees or deposits paid earlier are nonrefundable.